TimePulse/TimePulse/README.md

 For now, you'll probably need solid knowledge of Rails to customize and deploy this app.
 We're working on making it a simpler process for future users.

+### Sample data

+The rake db:sample_data:load task will create fake users, clients, projects, and work history.
+Most of the information is random, but there are two guaranteed user accounts:

+  * login 'admin', password 'password', a user with admin privileges but no work History
+  * login 'jane', password 'password', a non-admin user with a work history.

 ## Contributing

 Fork and Pull Request!
 Y'all know the drill by now.
 Please make sure the tests pass, and add tests for your code.